-About Our Spectrum Program
+About the Stifel Spectrum Program

-Our Spectrum Program ("Spectrum") offers discretionary portfolio management, combining a strategic mutual fund allocation, a tactical ETF strategy, and the EquityCompass Risk Management Strategy in a single account.
-The EquityCompass Risk Management Strategy is a tactical hedging strategy that uses ETFs (including, when appropriate, inverse ETFs) aimed at reducing excessive portfolio volatility during periods of heightened economic and market uncertainty.
+The Stifel Spectrum Program ("Spectrum") offers discretionary portfolio management, combining a strategic mutual fund allocation, a tactical ETF Strategy, and the EquityCompass Risk Management Strategy in a single account.
+The EquityCompass

+Risk Management Strategy is a tactical hedging strategy that uses ETFs (including, when appropriate, inverse ETFs) aimed at reducing excessive portfolio volatility during periods of heightened economic and market uncertainty.
 The EquityCompass Risk Management Strategy analyzes technical and fundamental indicators to determine the current market condition and recommends the appropriate tactical allocation.

 Financial Advisors assist Clients in selecting from multiple strategic mutual fund and tactical ETF Portfolio combinations, consistent with the Client's specified risk tolerance, investment objectives, and overall asset allocation.
 For the portion of the Spectrum account invested in a strategic mutual fund Portfolio, such Portfolios are constructed by TPRG utilizing mutual funds (including alternative versions, in applicable models) that are part of the Mutual Fund Recommended List.
-We review our choices on an ongoing basis and adjust accounts when an investment held in a Portfolio is no longer recommended and/or we determine that a different investment represents a better investment opportunity for the Portfolio.
+Stifel reviews its choices on an ongoing basis and adjusts accounts when a current Portfolio holding is no longer recommended.